Discrimination against learning disabilities: questioning schools’ nurturing

 And Brigid of the University of Moncton might just be living proof of that.
 School, what used to be a safe and nurturing learning environment may now be threatening her shot at the future she has dreamed of having, all because the university is now alleged to have perpetrated discrimination against learning disabilities in refusing Brigid more time to complete her requirements in certain courses of the nursing program she is currently enrolled in.
 Brigid appeals that her tactile learning method is the only way for her to effectively grasp new concepts and understand the lessons they’re taught – something her professors in the first degree she completed understood and gave her adequate time for.
 Life at the University of Moncton’s nursing program has been exactly the opposite for Brigid who goes on with her daily life with ADHD and anxiety, causing her to have learning disabilities she must cope with.
 Because of her learning disability, all she was asking for was more time to practice in her clinical courses something the university was quick to disapprove of, and thereby perpetrating discrimination against learning disabilities.

-The University of Moncton’s nursing program staff gave Brigid a failing mark in one of her clinical courses for failure to complete the requirements within a given time – the same time given to her fellow students who had no learning disabilities whatsoever, very much unlike her.
-Even the university’s student federation extends the same grievance, citing all the school did was discriminate Brigid, instead of providing a safe, free space for her to properly learn, exactly the opposite of the very essence of learning.
+The University of Moncton’s nursing program staff gave Brigid a failing mark in one of her clinical courses for failure to complete the requirements within a given time – the same time is given to her fellow students who had no learning disabilities whatsoever, very much unlike her.
+Even the university’s student federation extends the same grievance, citing all the school did was discriminate against Brigid, instead of providing a safe, free space for her to properly learn, exactly the opposite of the very essence of learning.
 The program staff refused to give her reconsideration by overturning her failing mark, and even refused to give her the little additional time she needed to complete the assignments and successfully pass the course.
 In the course of her appeal, the program staff threatened to expel her while making derogatory comments on her condition and subsequent inability to pass the course successfully.
 No matter how much Brigid wishes to just move on and continue with her education, she finds she is unable to do so, as no other school or program is able to accept her due to the failing mark on her record.

 With her failing mark and nowhere to go, Brigid is forced to spend twelve months out of school, and instead find ways outside the school system to champion her cause.
-The very environment she counted on to be a safe, nurturing space for free thinking and unhampered learning is the same institution that is now hindering her from living to her fullest potential, and even going as far as discriminating her.
+The very environment she counted on to be a safe, nurturing space for free thinking and unhampered learning is the same institution that is now hindering her from living to her fullest potential, and even going as far as discriminating against her.

 Just like our old, backward days